Financial Strategy

 • Charge a retainer or consulting fee up front but have far fewer engagements than business brokers.
 They spend considerably more time on each deal

-• Usually have degrees in business, finance or law, and often an MBA or law degree with prior experience in banking or private equity before becoming an M&A advisor
+• Usually have degrees in business, finance or law, and often an MBA with prior experience in banking or private equity before becoming an M&A advisor

 • Usually work as a team